aabarnawi/metrics_dashboard/README.md

 ![Error  Trace Code ](answer-img/jaegar_span_error_code.png)

 ## Jaeger in Dashboards
 ~~*TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
-Once this is completed, provide a screenshot of it here.~~
+Once this is completed, provide a screenshot of it here.~~<br/>
 ![Trace #1 ](answer-img/grafana_trace1.png)

 ## Report Error
-~~*TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.~~
+~~*TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.~~<br/>
 TROUBLE TICKET

 Name: Internal server error